pablo-abc/felte/packages/site/markdown/docs/svelte/en/latest/helper-functions.md

 ### setField

 A function that accepts a `string` path for the `data` store, the value to be set and an optional boolean argument defining if this operation should _touch_ the field (defaults to `true`).

+### getField

+A function that accepts a `string` path for the `data` store.
+It will return the value contained in said path.

 ### setFields